-Every other year an Interdisciplinary Seminar is offered.
-The purpose of this course is to bridge the department's separate areas of study through the examination of topics and themes broadly relevant to the field of religious studies.
-The content of this course changes each time it is offered and all first- and secondyear graduate students are required to take this course in the University or in a graduate program should scholastic performance or progress toward completion of the planned program become unsatisfactory to the department, college, or Dean of the Graduate School.
+Any graduate student may be denied further registration in the University or in a graduate program should scholastic performance or progress toward completion of the planned program become unsatisfactory to the department, college, or Dean of the Graduate School.
 Unsatisfactory progress includes, but is not limited to, failure to maintain an overall B (3.00) in all work.